Therapy is personal—there’s no one-size-fits-all. It’s all about finding what works best for you.

 If we are out-of-network with your provider, we can still provide a superbill (a detailed receipt) so you can request reimbursement directly from your insurance company, depending on your out-of-network benefits.

-• When registering, clients are required to keep a card on file to cover co-pays, co-insurance, and deductibles.
+• When registering, clients are required to keep a card on file to cover out of pocket costs, co-pays, co-insurance, and deductibles.

 • A typical session lasts from 50-53 minutes.

-• IYou are welcome to contact your therapist between sessions, but please keep in mind that they may not be able to respond right away.
-Most therapists check messages during business hours and will address your concerns in the next scheduled session.
-If you find yourself in need of immediate support, it’s always a good idea to reach out to a trusted friend, family member, or a crisis hotline.
-Your therapist will also clarify their preferred method of communication and response times so you feel supported while respecting professional boundaries.
+• You’re welcome to reach out to your therapist between sessions through our client portal or by email.
+Just keep in mind that they might not be able to respond immediately, as most therapists check messages during business hours and will address your concerns during your next session.
+If you ever need urgent support, it’s a good idea to contact a trusted friend, family member, or a crisis hotline.
+Your therapist will also explain the best way to communicate and how quickly you can expect a reply, so you feel supported while keeping clear professional boundaries.

-• If you are experiencing an emergency, hang up and dial.
+• If you are experiencing an emergency, please call 911 immediately.

-If you're experiencing a mental health crisis, it's important to reach out for support immediately.
+If you’re going through a mental health crisis, it’s important to get support right away.
 Here are some steps you can take:

-1. Reach out to someone you trust: Talk to a friend, family member, or someone who can provide support.
-Sometimes just sharing what you're going through can help you feel less isolated.
+• Reach out to someone you trust: Talk to a friend, family member, or someone who can support you.
+Sharing what you’re going through can help you feel less alone.

 • National Suicide Prevention Lifeline (USA): 988